richmahn/en_tn/gen/front/intro.md

 #### What is the relationship between individuals and peoples that have similar names? ####

 Many individuals in Genesis eventually had large numbers of descendants who were called after their ancestor's name.
 For example, Cush was the name of an individual.
 But, "Cush" also became the name of nation that his descendants formed.
 They were called "Cushites."
 If possible, when translating these names, the translator should make the individual's name and the nation's name similar.
-For example, "Cush" and "Cushite" or "Moab" and "Moabite."
+Examples of this are "Cush" and "Cushite" or "Moab" and "Moabite."
 Otherwise, the translator may say, "the descendants of Cush" or "the descendants of Moab."

 #### What does the phrase "to this day" mean? ####